By mentoring, faculty members share experience, expertise and advice with their colleagues.

-Academics often think of mentoring as guidance for assistant professors seeking tenure, but it also applies to tenured professors working towards career development goals.
-Mentors may serve as guides to the institution and its culture, research advisors, teaching resources, or role models.
+Academics often think of mentoring as one-on-one guidance for assistant professors seeking tenure, but it encompasses all faculty members working towards career development goals.
+Faculty members may serve as guides for each other to the institution and its culture, research opportunities, teaching resources, other professional development resources.
 The goals of mentoring are to:

-- help newer or more junior faculty members acclimate to formal and informal norms of the department, college, and university;
+- help other faculty members work successfully within both formal and informal norms of the department, college, university, and community;

 - foster effective research skills and publishing strategies;

-- encourage faculty members to refine and expand teaching strategies;
+- encourage faculty members to refine and expand teaching strategies for enhanced student success;

 - foster development of a productive balance between research, teaching, and service;

-- guide faculty members in progression toward promotion and tenure; and
+- guide each other in progression toward promotion and tenure; and

-- foster an atmosphere of collegiality and community.
+- foster an atmosphere of collegiality, collaboration, and community.

 When they first arrive, all faculty members, regardless of rank or past experiences, need to learn the culture, protocols, and procedures of UM-Dearborn.
 The faster they acclimate, the sooner they can focus their energies on teaching, research and service.
-Both new and established faculty members can benefit from advice from colleagues.
+However, even well established faculty members can benefit from collaboration with colleagues.
 Collegial critiques of drafts of papers and grant proposals may save valuable time and increase chances of early success.
-Comments on drafts of course proposals and syllabi are also helpful, and we can all improve teaching skills.
-By fostering collegiality, mentoring will increase teaching and research productivity and lead to improved faculty satisfaction and morale.
-Potential benefits for a mentee include:
+Comments on drafts of course proposals and syllabi are also helpful, and we can all improve teaching skills for student success.
+By fostering collegiality and collaboration, mentoring will increase teaching and research productivity and lead to improved faculty satisfaction and morale.
+Potential benefits of co-mentoring relationships include:

 - quicker acclimation to the work;